alec-pinson/ip-whitelister/README.md

 1. User authenticates with AzureAD
 2. Public IP is checked to make sure it is not part of the static `ipwhitelist`
-3. Public IP is added to Redis database with ttl of `24` hours
+3. Public IP is added to Redis database with ttl of `24` (configurable) hours
 4. *Check if user is in required group (only if group specified for resource)*
 5. Public IP is whitelisted against Cloud resources